The 500 Group - for Teesside Bus Enthusiasts

 This gift was conditional on our restoring the vehicle, a task that the previous owners had been unsuccessful with.

-The hulk had been stored outside, in the Derby area for many years, following an abortive restoration, and was now stored.
+The hulk had been kept outside, in the Derby area for many years, following an abortive restoration, and was now stored.

 The bus was towed to Stockton on Tees and brought to the Cleveland Transit Ltd. depot in Church Road.